 Marco Bulgarelli biography

-Marco Bulgarelli is an Italian Award-Winning Photographer specialized in Landscape, Travel, Documentary and Street Photography.
+Marco Bulgarelli is an Italian Award-Winning Photographer (https://marcobulgarelli.com/he-exhibits-in-galleries-and-museums/) specialized in Landscape, Travel, Documentary and Street Photography.
 He was born in Rome in 1973 to Tuscan parents and works and lives between Rome and Tuscany.
 He studied history and geography at “La Sapienza” University of Rome.
 Then, because of his love for travel and photography he attended the three-year master at the Roman School of Photography where he graduated in 2002.
 Since 2002 he has been traveling extensively – mainly in Eastern Europe – for Italian magazines.
 In 2014 he has launched his debut book “Danubius” – a long-term project about Danube river.
 It had been exposed at the Trastevere Museum in Rome.
 His interest in geography and cultural anthropology has allowed him to start a long time collaboration with National Geographic Italy, Corbis/Getty Images and Gamma Agency.
 That has permitted him to compete and grow internationally, getting several awards.
 Polyhedric photographer in continuous communicative research, stands out for the wise use of both color and black and white, 35mm as well as medium format.
 He deals with various issues through a style that fits, each time, to the characteristics of the subject.
 His works stands out by its human and poetic approach.
 Currently, he has been distributed by LUZphoto agency.
-In addition to his personal projects and assignments, Bulgarelli is a teacher of photography.
+In addition to his personal projects and assignments, Bulgarelli has been teaching photography since 2012.
 He loves to share the passion for photography with travelers from all over the world.